JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 title: "PocketBase for BackEnd"
 date: 2025-08-05
 draft: false
-tags: ["PocketBase","OSS Auth","Concurrency"]
+tags: ["PocketBase","OSS Auth","Concurrency","Local & Session Storage"]
 description: 'Things your learn outside the confort zone.
-BackEnd Storage for a WebApp'
+BaaS Storage for a WebApp'
-url: 'pocketbase-redux'
+url: 'pocketbase'
 ---

 **TL;DR**

 I finally got to try [PB](#pocketbase).

-It can be used as auth for your [Flask Web Apps](#pocketbase-x-flask) and also be connected via JS SDK to FE.
+It can be used as auth for your [Flask Web Apps](#pocketbase-x-flask) and also be connected via [JS SDK to FE](#pb-sdk).

-Along the way, I got to know few [new concepts](#concepts), like: Redux, Dexie
+Along the way, I got to know few [new concepts](#concepts), like: Redux, Dexie...

 **Intro** *This is way far from my confort zone, yet here we go*